 Mark Twain once said, “I like a good story well told.”

 We’re with you there, Mark.
-Whether that story comes in the form of a book, a news article, or over a beer with a friend after work, stories are pretty much universal.
+Whether that story comes in the form of a book, a news article, or over a drink with a friend after work, stories are pretty much universal.